Skip to page content

 Interested in teaching or learning TEI?
 The slides, lecture notes, and other materials here were developed by the WWP for the workshops we teach, and we encourage others to reuse and adapt them.
 We also offer versions of these materials that have been organized into a set of primers for self-guided study.
 They are made available here for public reuse under a Creative Commons license.
 For versions of these materials that were used in a specific seminar or workshop, please visit the site for the event in question.

 These presentations are authored in a customized version of TEI.
 You can view the slides and lecture notes, and also download or view the source TEI.
-More information about the schema and stylesheets used for authoring and using these materials is available here.
+More information about the schema and stylesheets used for authoring and using these materials is available at the WWP presentation system page.

 Introducing XML and the TEI